-- Push down slightly so the plant is sunk down in your container.
-This is the time where you can fix leggy plants.
-Bury the stem deeper in the planting hole and fill with soil.
+- Push down slightly so the plant is sunk in your container.
+This is the time when you can fix leggy plants.
+Bury the stem deeper in the planting hole and fill it with soil.
 Don’t cover any leaves with soil as this will cause the plant to die.

 - Add additional potting soil around your plant covering the old roots and filling in the available space in the container with soil.

 - Press down lightly on the soil to help remove any air pockets.
 The air pockets could cause the roots to die.
 Add additional soil if there is room once pressing down on the soil.